Radio-frequency identification: Privacy

-Most concerns revolve around the fact that RFID tags affixed to products remain functional even after the products have been purchased and taken home and thus can be used for surveillance and other purposes unrelated to their supply chain inventory functions.
+Most concerns revolve around the fact that RFID tags affixed to products remain functional even after the products have been purchased and taken home; thus, they may be used for surveillance and other purposes unrelated to their supply chain inventory functions.

 The RFID Network responded to these fears in the first episode of their syndicated cable TV series, saying that they are unfounded, and let RF engineers demonstrate how RFID works.
 They provided images of RF engineers driving an RFID-enabled van around a building and trying to take an inventory of items inside.
 They also discussed satellite tracking of a passive RFID tag.

 The concerns raised may be addressed in part by use of the Clipped Tag.
 The Clipped Tag is an RFID tag designed to increase privacy for the purchaser of an item.
 The Clipped Tag has been suggested by IBM researchers Paul Moskowitz and Guenter Karjoth.
 After the point of sale, a person may tear off a portion of the tag.
 This allows the transformation of a long-range tag into a proximity tag that still may be read, but only at short range – less than a few inches or centimeters.
 The modification of the tag may be confirmed visually.
 The tag may still be used later for returns, recalls, or recycling.

 However, read range is a function of both the reader and the tag itself.
 Improvements in technology may increase read ranges for tags.
 Tags may be read at longer ranges than they are designed for by increasing reader power.
 The limit on read distance then becomes the signal-to-noise ratio of the signal reflected from the tag back to the reader.
 Researchers at two security conferences have demonstrated that passive Ultra-HighFID tags normally read at ranges of up to 30 feet can be read at ranges of 50 to 69 feet using suitable equipment.

-In January 2004 privacy advocates from CASPIAN and the German privacy group FoeBuD were invited to the METRO Future Store in Germany, where an RFID pilot project was implemented.
+In January 2004, privacy advocates from CASPIAN and the German privacy group FoeBuD were invited to the METRO Future Store in Germany, where an RFID pilot project was implemented.
 It was uncovered by accident that METRO "Payback" customer loyalty cards contained RFID tags with customer IDs, a fact that was disclosed neither to customers receiving the cards, nor to this group of privacy advocates.
 This happened despite assurances by METRO that no customer identification data was tracked and all RFID usage was clearly disclosed.

 During the UN World Summit on the Information Society (WSIS) in November 2005, Richard Stallman, the founder of the free software movement, protested the use of RFID security cards by covering his card with aluminum foil.

-In 2004–2005 the Federal Trade Commission staff conducted a workshop and review of RFID privacy concerns and issued a report recommending best practices.
+In 2004–2005, the Federal Trade Commission staff conducted a workshop and review of RFID privacy concerns and issued a report recommending best practices.